First National Bank of Fort Smith

 - Remember, do not leave your card at the ATM.
 Do not leave any documents at a night deposit facility.

 - Protect the secrecy of your Personal Identification Number (PIN).
-Protect your ATM card as though it were cash.
+Protect your Debit card as though it were cash.
 Don't tell anyone your PIN.
-Don't give anyone information regarding your ATM card or PIN, over the telephone.
+Don't give anyone information regarding your Debit card or PIN, over the telephone.
 Don't write your PIN where it can be discovered.
 For example, don't keep a note of your PIN in your wallet or purse.

 - Prevent others from seeing you enter your PIN by using your body to shield their eyes.